miztiik/AWS-Demos/How-To/setup-multi-az-vpc-from-scratch-using-boto/README.md

 CIDRange = '10.240.0.0/23'
 ```

+_ToDo: Create the subnet split as variables, and remaining can be automated_

 ## Create VPC, Subnet, and Internet Gateway
 ```py
 ec2         = boto3.resource ( 'ec2', region_name = REGION_NAME )